State Capitol#1 in Best Things To Do in Austin

 Standing stoically in the heart of central Austin is Texas's legislative center, the State Capitol.
 Opened in 1888, this pink-granite landmark stands 14 feet taller than the U.S. Capitol in Washington, D.C.
 Much of the capitol, including the 218-foot rotunda, the chamber of the Hall of Representatives and the governor's receiving room, still look the same as they did when the capitol opened.

 Visitors to the State Capitol are welcome to explore the building and the grounds on their own using the self-guided tour pamphlets provided by the Capitol Visitors Center (also available to download on the State Preservation Board's website), or they can tag along on a free guided tour, which generally last about 30 minutes.
-Tours are offered daily.
-Travelers can also learn more about Texas's history at the exhibits inside the Capitol Visitor's Center located at the southeast corner of the capitol grounds.
+Tours are offered daily; Monday through Friday from 8:30 a.m. to 4:30 p.m.; Saturday from 9:30 a.m. to 3:30 p.m.; Sunday from noon to 3:30 p.m.
+The building itself operates on different hours (it's open until 10 p.m. throughout the week and 8 p.m. on the weekends).
+Travelers can also learn more about Texas's history at the exhibits inside the Capitol Visitors Center located at the southeast corner of the capitol grounds.
 Parking is free for the first two hours.
-Several bus routes, including No. 7 and 10, stop near the capitol.
+The Capitol Station bus station sits within walking distance of the capitol, and several routes, including nos.
+801 and 803 and the No. 3 make stops there.
 Hours vary depending on the building and season, so check the State Preservation Board's website to plan your visit.

 More Best Things To Do in Austin

 #2 Mount Bonnell